prakhyati/Preparation/ReadMe.md

   ![deletebranch](https://user-images.githubusercontent.com/43897511/50932296-c3f05400-142a-11e9-94c1-337ae455958e.PNG)
   _you cannot delete a branch in which you are currently
   * merging only taakes last commit of source branch
+22) Github
+  * An host for git
+  * fork in github : A fork is a copy of a repository.
+It allows to freely experiment with changes.
+  * clone in github : cloning helps to create a local repositoy on your computer from remote repository and sync between two locations.
+  * forking a repository creates a copy of the repository under your Github ID .
+Any changes made will reflect only your forked repository .
+But if you want to make any changes to your forked repository you will have to expicitly create a pull request to original repository and once approved by admin , then only you can commit changes  or merge with the existing original repository.
+23) Creating remote repository github
+     * copy the https link
+     * create a new directory
+     * initialize the new directory
+     * connect remote repository
+    _git remote add origin <httpslink>
+     * connected our repository
+ 24) Push, Pull ,gfetch
+    * fetch is pulling information from your repositroy
+    * push information from our local repository to the host or shared server that we are using
+    * pull remote repository to local reposity
+    * after modifying and commiting the changes in the files we do a git push

+    * it asks for username and password of the github account
+    * We can see changes on the github account after this
+ 25)